markellekelly/variable-wise-calibration/README.md

 # variable-wise-calibration
-Code and examples for "Variable-Based Calibration for Machine Learning Classifiers"
+Code and examples for "Variable-Based Calibration for Machine Learning Classifiers," published at AAAI 2023.

 - Code for visualization and recalibration can be found in `Dataset.py`
 - Data files used are in the `data` folder